johnspray74/ALAExample/README.md

 This purpose of this project is an example application of ALA ([Abstraction Layered Architecture](AbstractionLayeredArchitecture.md)).

-It's not about what the application itself does, it's about how to make an application that directly expresses user stories and then how that application executes.
+It's not about what the application itself does, it's about how all the code mechanics of an application conforming to this architecture works by example.

 ### The diagram

-ALA often uses a diagram becasue user stories themselves contain a network of relationships.
+An ALA application expresses user stories in an executable way.
+It often uses a diagram because user stories themselves contain a network of relationships.

 Consider the diagram below, which is the application's source code.
 (You can click on the diagram to get a clearer view.)